What is locked into leasehold?

 Follow this link for an explanation as to the differences between Freehold and Leasehold interests in property

 - The clauses of a lease detail the terms of the agreement and the rights and obligations of each party.
 Whether or not a clause is “onerous” depends on how reasonable the obligation that it imposes is.
-Whilst most clauses reflect standard terms, they are all subject to negotiation, and it is this scope for amendment that creates the opportunity for parties to deviate and substitute those standard terms with potentially unfair ones.
+Whilst most clauses reflect standard terms, they are all subject to negotiation, and it is this scope for an amendment that creates the opportunity for parties to deviate and substitute those standard terms with potentially unfair ones.

 - It is an established principle in law that unreasonable contract terms should be pointed out, so as to enable full transparency in respect of any risk or implication, before any agreement is made to be bound by them.